insight-creative/Knope/content/blog/what-temperature-should-I-set-my-thermostat/index.md

 ---
-title: "What Temperature Should I Set My Thermostat?"
+title: "What temperature should I set my thermostat?"
 date: "2021-02-02"
 image: couple-sleeping-in-bed.jpg
 summary: "Trying to decide what temperature to set your thermostat?
 You are not alone!"